-Super Cubic is a collection of Photoshop filters that assist the retouching of 360-degree panoramas.
-They were designed for visual effects, but are also ideal for vizualiation, games and VR applications.
+Super Cubic is a Photoshop filter plugin that assist the retouching of 360-degree panoramas.
+The plugin was designed for visual effects, but is also ideal for visualization, games and VR applications.

-The filters are Windows only, designed to work with Photoshop CS and CC.
+The filter is Windows only, designed to work with Photoshop CS and CC.
 Photoshop CS6 is the recommended version.

 Download and installation

-The plugins are available for 32-bit and 64-bit versions of Photoshop.
+The plugin is available for 32-bit and 64-bit versions of Photoshop.
 The 32-bit plugin is free, but the 64-bit version is only available after a small payment.
 If you like the 32-bit version, and want 64-bit support and more features, please support by purchasing!

-Unzip the filters to your Photoshop plug-in folder, usually at C:\Program Files\Adobe\Photoshop\Plug-ins\.
+Super Cubic includes two plugins.
+Unzip them both to your Photoshop plug-in folder, usually at C:\Program Files\Adobe\Photoshop\Plug-ins\.
 The filters will appear in the filter menu under the "SuperCubic Filters" category.

 Click below for the 64-bit version of Super Cubic.
 You will then be forwarded to PayPal.
 After payment is complete, you should receive the plugin by e-mail within the next working day.